This Is All My Fault

 You don’t realize right away, reading the book, what the tradeoff will be.
 You see Patricia’s life split in two—Pat who follows her heart and runs off to Italy with a woman, and Trish who follows her sense of duty and marries a man—but it takes longer to see how that crack runs through their respective worlds.
 In the time stream where Trish accepts a proposal from frustrated, closeted academic Mark, the U.S. and a more liberal U.S.S.R. cooperate on space exploration and global disarmament.
 In the one where Pat rejects Mark and goes on to have a fulfilling career and fall deeply in love with Bee, terrorist attacks and eventually nuclear attacks are common (even the moon is a nuclear base), and the couple lives in fear because their gay relationship is illegal.
 Which one will she make real?
 Which idyll—the personal, or the global—can she bear to lose?

 I loved My Real Children when I read it; I cried and cried.
-But it only truly carved itself into my brain in retrospect, when I could look back and see what felt like a similar crisis point in my own life: the point where I made a selfish decision, went against my sense of duty, and was repaid with love and a measure of success and a disintegrating world.
+But it only truly carved itself into my brain in retrospect, when I could look back and see what felt like a similar juncture in my own life: a point where I made a selfish decision, went against my sense of duty, and was repaid with love and a measure of success and a disintegrating world.
 The selfish decision—leaving my marriage and city—was in the past when I read the book, but all of the fallout was in the future.
 I didn’t know how bad things would get; I didn’t even know how bad they were.

 In the meantime, we loved each other and worried from afar about school shootings and police brutality and talked about the psychology of Trump supporters in a way that still felt theoretical.
 We went canvassing together, but only once.
-We voted and watched the news, but not all the time, and complained on Twitter.
+We watched the news, but not all the time, and complained on Twitter.
 And then in November I cocooned myself up in the bedroom, shoving the bed aside to close the door, and sat on the bed sorting the contents of my change jar and watching Red Dwarf, ignoring frantic texts from my family about the election outcomes.
 I wasn’t surprised.
 I’d known for weeks what would happen—but I hadn’t done anything to stop it.

 I did donate the value of the change, once counted and rolled, to the ACLU.
 It was $312.
 It was much too little too late.